mustafakachwala/kkandsons/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## SEO integration

+As this website is created in angular, have created a robots.txt and sitemap.xml for discovery of all the pages by Google Webcrawlers